LearnOnDemandSystems/docs/tms/tms-administrators/miscellaneous/create-completion-certificates.md

 ## Add certificates to courses

-Once a certificate template is uploaded it is available for you to add to courses.
-One or more certificate may be added to a course.
+Once a certificate template is uploaded, it is available for you to add to courses.
+One or more certificates may be added to a course.
 After a certificate is added, it is available to be printed for any class or course assignment using the course.

 To add a certificate to a course:
 1. On **Site Administration** on the **Courses** tile, click **Find Courses**.